Apr 2022 - Nov 2022

 Process - Discover

-I began with a thorough audit of the existing design files, live websites, and component library.
-The scope of the problem became clear quickly.
-Beyond the known accessibility failures, the icon set alone had four distinct issues: inconsistent stroke caps (some round, some square), varying fill styles within the same thematic group, line weights that deviated from the 2px standard, and size increments that ignored the established spacing scale.
+The icon set alone had four separate problems: inconsistent stroke caps (some round, some square), varying fill styles within the same thematic group, line weights that deviated from the 2px standard, and size increments that ignored the spacing scale.
+Small things individually, but together they were why the product felt incoherent.

-Researching well-regarded design systems - including those from major product companies - helped establish a benchmark.
-The patterns were consistent across the best systems: icons with uniform line weight and size, type scales with clear visual hierarchy, colours used with semantic intent, accessibility treated as a requirement rather than a retrospective check, and design tokens as the connective tissue holding everything together.
+Researching well-regarded design systems, including ones from major product companies, made the shared traits obvious: icons with uniform line weight and size, type scales with clear hierarchy, colour used with semantic intent, accessibility treated as a requirement rather than a later check, and design tokens as the connective tissue holding it all together.
+That gave me a clear picture of what "good" looked like before I built anything.

 Process - Develop

-The impact was significant - and most immediately felt in EonX's white-label business.
-The core product suite (an employee benefits portal, a bulletin board, and a client communications site) was licensed to multiple client organisations, each expecting the product to carry their own brand.
-Previously, every new client meant manually reworking components and styles from the ground up.
+The core suite was licensed to multiple clients, each wanting the product in their own brand, and before this, every new client meant reworking components and styles from the ground up.

 Process - Launch & Test